-- S. Ahn, M. Gorlatova, P. Naghizadeh, M. Chiang, P. Mittal, Adaptive Fog-based Output Security for Augmented Reality, in ACM SIGCOMM VR/AR Network Workshop, Budapest, Hungary, Aug.
+- S. Ahn, M. Gorlatova, P. Naghizadeh, M. Chiang, P. Mittal, Adaptive Fog-based Output Security for Augmented Reality, in Proc.
+ACM SIGCOMM VR/AR Network Workshop, Budapest, Hungary, Aug.
 2018.
 [Paper PDF]

 Related media coverage:

 - Augmented Reality, Fog, and Vision: Duke Professor Outlines Importance of Smart Architectures, Network World, 2018.

 Intelligence on the edge: Bringing advanced intelligence close to the end users with edge and fog computing can help IoT to live up to its fullest potential.
 However, it is far from trivial to adapt both training and inference algorithms to the constraints of edge systems, and to figure out how to best exploit the advantages of both edge nodes and cloud components of the overall IoT systems.
 We are currently exploring multiple directions in adapting different machine learning algorithms to collaborative edge/fog conditions.
 This research will enable the next level of interactivity and cognition in Internet of Things deployments, while also reducing network loads and energy consumption associated with machine learning algorithms.

 - Y. Ruan, L. Zheng, M. Gorlatova, M. Chiang, C. Joe-Wong, The Economics of Fog Computing: Pricing Tradeoffs for Distributed Data Analytics, Fognet and Fogonomics, Wiley, in print, 2019 (invited book chapter).